NeurOwnLLM/website/README.md

-# NeurOwn Website
+# neurOwn Website

-This is the repository for the NeurOwn startup website, built using React and Vite.
+This is the repository for the neurOwn startup website, built using React and Vite.
 We deploy this as a static site after transpiling.

 The project is currently WIP and under active development.